uchicago-cs/student-resource-guide/tutorials/linux-man.rst

 By default, the ``ls`` command does not include files with names that start with a dot (``.``).
 The ``linux-tutorial-files`` directory contains a file that starts with a dot.
 Use ``man`` to identify the flag to use with ``ls`` to include this file when listing the contents of ``linux-tutorial-files``.

+You have finished the section on manual pages.
+Please move on to the next section required by your instructor.